What is a post-authorisation safety study (PASS)?

 The updated informed consent form allows patients to provide consent on if and how they wish to share their data.
 Explicit consent is requested from patients if they wish to share their data with EBMT’s collaboration partners by use of checkboxes.

-- Patients are informed on how to exercise their rights in the informed consent form and this information is also publically available in the EBMT Patient Privacy Statement
+- Patients are informed on how to exercise their rights in the informed consent form and this information is also publicly available in the EBMT Patient Privacy Statement

 Why is EBMT collaborating with pharmaceutical companies?